 Smoked Shotgun Shells are a fun and tasty BBQ treat that’s sure to impress!
-These are pasta tubes (called cannelloni) stuffed with a delicious mix of ground beef, melty cheddar, and creamy cheese, plus a little kick from jalapeños if you like spice.
-Each one is wrapped in crispy bacon to lock in all the flavors.
-Before cooking, they rest in the fridge for a few hours to help the pasta soften.
-Then, they’re smoked low and slow at 250°F for about 90 minutes before getting brushed with BBQ sauce and smoked a little longer to crisp up the bacon.
-When they hit 165°F inside, they’re ready to rest for a few minutes before digging in.
-The result?
-A smoky, cheesy, bacon-wrapped bite of BBQ goodness that’s perfect for cookouts and game days!
+These are pasta tubes (called manicotti) stuffed with a delicious mix of ground beef, melty cheddar, and creamy cheese, plus a little kick from jalapeños if you like spice.
+It’s a smoky, cheesy, bacon-wrapped bite of BBQ goodness that’s perfect for cookouts and game days!

 Trending Video